Master of Science in Nursing-Nurse Educator Online

 This rigorous academic program prepares you for evidence-based nursing practice with a growing focus on multidisciplinary care and the nurse’s role as leader and manager of the client’s health care.
 Our graduate level curriculum reflects the core knowledge for all master’s programs in nursing as defined in The Essentials of Master’s Education in Nursing by the American Association of Colleges of Nursing.
 These Essentials are core for all master’s programs in nursing and provide the necessary curricular elements and framework, regardless of focus, major, or intended practice setting.

-Your master’s program will culminate with two practicum courses in which you will have the opportunity to apply your learnings in real-world settings.
+Your nurse educator MSN online program will culminate with two practicum courses in which you will have the opportunity to apply your learnings in real-world settings.
 You will benefit from the guidance of working clinical staff who serve as preceptors as well as from our expert faculty.
 Plus, you will be able to complete direct patient care hours in your preferred area of specialty.

 As an added benefit, in earning your MSN Nurse Educator degree and gaining the relevant experience, you will be eligible to apply for national certifications including: